 The Group presents investment properties at the fair value estimated by an independent appraiser, and recognises changes in the fair value in profit or loss.
-The independent appraiser valued the investment properties using the income approach or the market approach.
-The key assumptions used in estimating the fair value are described in Note 18.
+The independent appraiser valued the investment properties using the market approach.
+The key assumptions used in estimating the fair value are described in Note 17.